 Data analysis:

 Data was entered and cleaned using Microsoft excel workbook, analysis was done using excel and STATA v15.
 We used descriptive statistics to report health facility, patient characteristics, and human resource capacity at the health facilities.
 Inventory of the available glaucoma diagnostic equipment and medicines was presented by proportions in a bar graph.
 Knowledge was reported as percentage scores of a test that had 26 questions on: i) 7 questions on parameters for diagnosis of glaucoma, ii) 6 questions on presentation of glaucoma, iii) 4 questions about investigations for glaucoma, iv) 5 questions on management of glaucoma, and v) 4 picture quizzes about diagnosis of glaucoma.
 The total scores of the participants were calculated out of 26 and multiplied by 100 to get the percentage score.
-The median score for each level was presented with the interquartile and full range.
+The median score for the primary and secondary level health facility was calculated, and presented along with the interquartile and full ranges.
 The list of questions and picture quiz have been attached as supplementary material.

 RESULTS: